Phillies finish 4-game sweep of Rockies behind ace Wheeler

 UP NEXT

-The Rockies head home for three against Cincinnati.
+The Rockies continue their road trip with three in Cincinnati.
 They’ll send RHP Antonio Senzatela (1-1, 4.73 ERA) to the mound against Reds RHP Hunter Greene (1-2, 5.27).

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports